wildmountainfarms/solarthing/README.md

 You can import the most current release by using www.jitpack.io.
 * Useful for parsing JSON packets stored in CouchDB. [solarthing-android](https://github.com/wildmountainfarms/solarthing-android) uses this
 * You can parse Outback Mate packets directly
+* You can read and write to a Renogy Rover easily

 ### Customizing
 This project doesn't have too many options because it was primarily set up to store packets in CouchDB.
 If you want